plstand/ymcagolf/README.md

 ## Usage

-Specify a shell command line that runs your program as a single argument:
+Specify a shell command line that runs your program (redirecting standard output to a PTY) as a single argument:

     ./tester ./example

-If that argument is omitted, the tester reads standard input:
+If that argument is omitted, the tester reads standard input (and does not use a PTY):

     ./example | ./tester